ericawills/tip-calculator-app/README.md

     npm install express body-parser
     ```

+- Integrate <a href="https://getbootstrap.com/">Bootstrap</a> for CSS framework
+  - You can either install through the command line or simply copy/paste the readily available <a href-"https://getbootstrap.com/docs/4.4/getting-started/introduction/">Boostrap CDN</a> into your HTML <head></head> (preferred for faster bandwith and decreased load time)

 ## Development

-To develop the application you will need to first require the modules and construct an Express application inside your source code (i.e. app.js).
+To develop the application you will need to first require the modules and construct an Express application inside your source code (i.e. app.js) --

 This app relies heavily on Express and body parser for development.
-Here is a basic template of server set up:
+Here is a basic template of the server set up:

 ```javascript
 // require modules and create Express application